Helen Kevric

 Helen Kevric (born 21 March 2008) is a German artistic gymnast.
 She represented Germany at the 2024 Summer Olympics.
+She is the 2026 European uneven bars champion.
 At the junior level she is the winner of the all-around and several individual titles at the 2022 and 2023 European Youth Olympic Festivals, as well as the European all-around champion at the 2022 European Junior Championships.
 Additionally she is the silver medalist on the uneven bars at the 2023 Junior World Championships.

 Early life

-Kevric is the daughter of a German mother Bettina Kevrić and father Adnan Kevrić, a former Bosnian professional footballer.
+Kevric is the daughter of a German mother Bettina and father Adnan Kevrić, a former Bosnian professional footballer.
 Her talent was recognized at the age of four at her home club TV Nellingen (division SV Ostfildern).
 With increased support and training demands, she moved to MTV Stuttgart, the training itself currently takes place at the Kunst-Turn-Forum Stuttgart.

 Junior gymnastics career

 2020–21

 In 2020 Kevric competed at the Pre-Olympic Youth Cup where she placed first in the espoir division.
 She next competed at the German National Championships where she placed first in the junior-2008 division.
 Additionally she placed first on all four apparatuses.

 At the 2021 German National Championships Kevric repeated her results from the year prior, winning the all-around and all four apparatuses titles in the junior-2008 division.
 Kevric next competed at the Swiss Cup Juniors where she placed first in the all-around and helped the German team place first.
 She ended the year winning gold at the Tournoi International.
 Additionally she helped Germany place second as a team and won three additional apparatus medals.